MooersLab/pymolsnips/README.md

 [Wings](https://wingware.com) is a commercail IDE focused on Python.
 It is available for all platforms.

-Wing is available to academics through a special license.
+Wings is available to academics through a special license.
 A free 30-day trial is available.

 Wing supports snippets.